-- Asking for whole wheat bread, buns, rice and tortillas.
+- Ask for whole wheat bread, buns, rice and tortillas.

-- Choosing fresh fruit as your transfer side instead of chips.
+- Choose fresh fruit as your transfer side instead of chips.
 (Hint: you can also ask for fresh vegetables as a side at the Coupe and the Green Scene)

-- Ordering extra vegetables with your salads, smoothies, soups, and burritos.
+- Order extra vegetables with your salads, smoothies, soups, and burritos.

-- Opting for lean or vegetarian protein sources, such as roasted/grilled chicken, turkey, tuna, or beans.
+- Opt for lean or vegetarian protein sources, such as roasted/grilled chicken, turkey, tuna, or beans.

-- Drinking water, unsweetened tea, fruit infused water, or low-fat milk with your meals.
+- Drink water, unsweetened tea, fruit infused water, or low-fat milk with your meals.

-- Asking for dressings and sauces on the side with sandwiches and salads.
+- Ask for dressings and sauces on the side with sandwiches and salads.